YongWookHa/yolo-labeling-tool/README.md

 > ```
 > The class number(label number) which would be stored in the result file started from 0.
 >
-> These configs must follow the original format.
+> These configs must follow the json format.
 >
 > #### - images
 > * start.png : show when the job started